ncdenaozi/ncdenaozi.github.io/index.md

 # BLOG of Lianhao Xue

 ## Who am I?
--Lianhao Xue or written in simplified Chinese as 薛连昊 -Specialized in Embedded system and hardware-software system development -Of course, I am familiar with C++, because a modest man can never master C++.
+- Lianhao Xue or written in simplified Chinese as 薛连昊
+- Specialized in Embedded system and hardware-software system development
+- Of course, I am familiar with C++, because a modest man can never master C++.
--Have a deep base in network and network devices, including FPGA development and sequential logics.
+- Have a deep base in network and network devices, including FPGA development and sequential logics.
--Also an amateur photographer, travel and taking pictures.
+- Also an amateur photographer, travel and taking pictures.
--eveonline player.
+- eveonline player.

-## Where am I?
+## Where am I now?
--New York, USA
+New York, USA, but I was born and raised in Shanghai, China

 ## How to reach me?
--check my profile at linkedin link linkedin.com/in/lianhao-xue-078251220 -Or send me email at ncdenaozi@outlook.com, u decide!
+- check my profile at linkedin link linkedin.com/in/lianhao-xue-078251220
+- Or send me email at ncdenaozi@outlook.com, u decide!

 Following will be recorded as my daily Leetcode step by step improvement, lets see if I can finish this lol